Student Organizations within Falk College

 With over 300 recognized student organizations, Syracuse University offers a wide variety of involvement opportunities.
 Falk College has many student organizations within our majors.
 Click on the tabs below to learn more about each opportunity.

 The primary job of a Falk College Peer Advisor is to help incoming freshmen and transfer students understand and transition into college life.
 The Peer Advisor contacts their advisees (usually 8-10 students) in the summer and then meets with their group of advisees during Syracuse Welcome Weekend in the Fall.
 After that, Peer Advisors are asked to be available to their advisees as needed, especially during their first semester of study here.

 Peer Advisors may also assist the Falk College Student Services Office in a variety of other ways.
 They may help with the various meetings and activities during Syracuse Welcome-New Student Orientation, give small group campus tours, and help with schedule adjustments.
-Peer Advisors may also assist in the Gateway classes that all Falk College freshmen take their first semester.

 Why do it?

 For students that want to become Peer Advisors, their primary motivation is that they enjoy helping other students.
 As added motivation, they know that this type of leadership, while in college, impresses potential employers and admission committees at graduate schools.

 The first criterion is a genuine desire to help others, even when it isn’t always convenient.
 Another is the willingness to be available for the entire academic year in the Peer Advisor role.
 While the major part of the load is during those first few weeks, there are additional tasks at other times throughout the year.